8 Grunge Interior Tips That Will Transform Your Home

 Natural Hessian (Jute) and rattan home accessories are incredibly on-trend right now and sit perfectly in tandem with the grunge interior design trend.

-Rattan floor lamps and rattan pendants offer a great way to light a space whilst injecting a natural element to your home.
+Rattan floor lamps offer a great way to light a space whilst injecting a natural element to your home.
 The earthy tones of rattan are a great mix with raw plastered walls as mentioned in point 1, complimenting each other perfectly.

 Shop the Kochi wicker floor lamp here